iotaledger/iota-sdk/README.md

 ## Getting Started

-### Install the iota-sdk
+### Install the IOTA SDK

-To start using the iota-sdk in your Rust project, you can include the following dependencies in your `Cargo.toml` file:
+To start using the IOTA SDK in your Rust project, you can include the following dependencies in your `Cargo.toml` file:

 ```toml
 [dependencies]